 Abingdon Health is assessing how COVID-19 (SARS-CoV-2) antibody testing can be used to unlock economies safely and conveniently for the public.
-In a series of blog posts in the coming weeks covering travel, workplaces, events, and self-testing, we will demonstrate how antibody testing will be central to this.
-In the second of our series of blogs we look at workplace testing and occupational health.
+In a series of blog posts covering travel, education, and events, we demonstrate how antibody testing will be central to this.
+In this blog we look at COVID-19 workplace testing and occupational health.

 Determining the right COVID-19 testing for workplaces

-The UK Government currently recommended that private-sector employers offer their on-site workforce access to a minimum of two lateral flow tests every week.
-This will help identify staff who are carrying the virus without displaying symptoms, reducing the risk of transmission.
-Currently, lateral flow tests are free and can be ordered from the NHS Test and Trace website.
-However, it is likely that over time the Government will want the private sector to foot the bill for testing.
+The UK Government recommended that private-sector employers offer their on-site workforce access to a minimum of two lateral flow tests every week.
+This helped identify staff who are carrying the virus without displaying symptoms, reducing the risk of transmission.
+Currently, lateral flow tests are free and can be ordered from the NHS Test and Trace website but this may end once adults are fully vaccinated1.
+With this and caution around easing social restrictions, mainly for large crowds,2 it is likely the Government will want the private sector to foot the bill for testing.

 The UK Health and Safety Executive Workplace Health Expert Committee Testing for SARS-CoV-2 concluded in their February 2021 review of COVID-19 workplace testing that it should only be considered in the context of a “multi-strand risk management strategy”.
 The type of test selected will be dependent on a range of factors which include the trade-off between speed and accuracy.
 The Committee raised several considerations including: